Charlotte Heath: Professional career

 Heath turned professional in June 2024 and made her professional debut at the FireKeepers Casino Hotel Championship on the Epson Tour, having secured status at Q-School the previous fall.

 In 2025, she joined the LET Access Series, where she lost a playoff at the Madaëf Golfs Ladies Open in Morocco.
+After eight top-10 finishes, she finished 6th in the season rankings to graduate to the Ladies European Tour (LET) for 2026.

+In 2026, Heath finished 4th at the Ford Women's NSW Open in her first LET start, before securing her maiden title at the La Sella Open.